-- "Create Match Keys" must be checked to find duplicates within a file, or find matching records in another file e.g. if this file is a suppression or "stop" file. (available only with matchIT Lite/Plus/Pro) - "Use Zip+4 Address Validation" can be checked to verify and correct US zip codes and address (available only with addressIT). - "Create Salutations" must be checked to derive Salutations (e.g. Dear Mr Brown) these can only be derived if Match Keys are created.
+- "Create Match Keys" must be checked to find duplicates within a file, or find matching records in another file e.g. if this file is a suppression or "stop" file. - "Use Zip+4 Address Validation" can be checked to verify and correct US zip codes and address (available only with address IT). - "Enable Automatic Suppression" can be checked to verify and remove Suppression records (available only with suppressIT). - "Create Salutations " must be checked to derive Salutations (e.g. Dear Mr Brown)- these can only be derived if Match Keys are created.
 The Default Salutation (see Default Salutation) is used if matchIT cannot work out the correct salutation.
-You can change the default using the Options button. - "Correctly case name and address" (available only in matchIT Pro or with the Salutations and Casing module) should be checked if: - the data is all upper case - the casing is poor or inconsistent - Matching records can be found to: - Individual, Family or Household (Address) level for personal data - Contact, Business or Address level for business data - You must select the matching level by using the buttons at the top of the window. - The More.../Basic... button toggles between advanced import options and basic import options.
+You can change the default using the Options button. - "Correctly case name and address" (available only in matchIT Pro or with the Salutations and Casing module) should be checked if: - the data is all upper case - the casing is poor or inconsistent - Matching records can be found to:

+- Individual, Family or Household (Address) level for personal data - Contact, Business or Address level for business data - You must select the matching level by using the buttons at the top of the window. - The More.../Basic... button toggles between advanced import options and basic import options.